 Should you want to quickly cite a YouTube video rather than doing it manually yourself, then make use of the free Harvard generator.
 Once again we advise you to check with your university lecturer or read the university guidelines on how to correctly reference.

 Want to boost your marks?

 Have you considered proofreading?
 We offer an affordable, flat-rate proofreading and editing service.
 We remove errors of grammar, spelling, punctuation, sentence structure and improve the flow and academic tone and style of your work.
-Get in touch with us here for a free quote.
+Find out more about our proofreading service.